 - Ease: This is the most effortless dessert I’ve ever made in a pie dish—a beginner can definitely handle it.
 This could also be a very fun and approachable baking project for little bakers!
 With supervision, of course.

 - Time: From mixing bowls to refrigerator in about 30 minutes.
-The filling takes at least 6 hours to set up, so plan ahead.
+However, just like our peanut butter banana cream pie, the filling takes at least 6 hours to set up, so plan ahead.
 If you’re in a rush, you could also freeze this pie—it’ll still take at least 4 hours to firm up, though.

 This is a wonderful make-ahead dessert option and you could even make it a few days in advance.
 (The ultimate test to your self control.)